Contributors Dropdown icon

 You see, data mapping allows us to adjust data from multiple sources so that they align.
 Think of it as turning those pesky oranges into apples.

 Mapping data is the process of matching fields between two different data sets.
-It is a crucial step when combining data, since different data sources could have different styles, formatting, or names for the same kinds of data.
+Data maps are a crucial step when combining data, since different data sources could have different styles, formatting, or names for the same kinds of data.

 Our calendar software needs to create data maps to ensure that our systems see those 2 different time formats as the same thing.
 Simplified image of data mapping